CN-TU/py_CCgen/ccgen/docs/techniques.md

 #### IP Destination Address (#8)

 Among other options, Girling et al. propose using the *Destination IP Address* field to hide a covert channel [[8]](#references).
 Note that, in this case, the receiver of the cover communication can't be in a destination device, but in a location able to sniff traffic in the range of the destination addresses used for the covert channel.
 The cc technique in
 **techniques/ipaddr.py** uses a "pdst" parameter that consists of a string formed by 3 octets and 4 dots, e.g., "123.103.24.", the missing octet being reserved for the value to be covertly sent.
-Note that this technique must be adjusted with a 1tuple (*srcIP*) flowkey to be correctly grabbed during extraction.
+It also uses a "pmin" parameter, an offset value for the last octet to be summed to the covert value (if *Bits=8*, then "pmin" must be 0) Note that this technique must be adjusted with a 1tuple (*srcIP*) flowkey to be correctly grabbed during extraction.

-- Mapping: *MappingFiles/mapping_ipaddr_8bits.csv*
+- Mapping: *MappingFiles/mapping_ipaddr_4bits.csv*, *MappingFiles/mapping_ipaddr_8bits.csv*
-- Parameters: "pdst" (base for the range of allowed destination addresses)
+- Parameters: "pdst" (base for the range of allowed destination addresses), "pmin" (minimum value for the last octet).
-- Bits: 8
+- Bits: 4,8

 ### Ranges as symbols